 Seth J. Herbst, MD has been on Dyadic's board of directors since June 2008 and is a board certified obstetrician/gynecologist who is also board certified in advanced laparoscopic and minimally invasive gynecologic surgery.
-Dr. Herbst is the founder and President of the Institute for Women's Health and Body, an OB/GYN practice with multiple locations in Palm Beach County, Florida.
-He is the co-founder of Visions Clinical Research which performs medical and surgical clinical trials throughout the United States.
+Dr. Herbst is the founder and President of the Institute for Women's Health and Body in May of 1997, an OB/GYN practice with multiple locations in Palm Beach County, Florida.
+He is the co-founder of Visions Clinical Research since 1999, which performs medical and surgical clinical trials throughout the United States.
 Dr. Herbst is also a consultant for multiple medical device companies in the United States and a member of medical advisory boards for these and other companies.
 He received his B.S. degree from American University in 1978 and his medical degree from Universidad del Noreste School of Medicine in Tampico, Mexico in 1983.
 Dr. Herbst completed his OB/GYN residency and was Chief Resident at Long Island College Hospital in Brooklyn, New York.
+We believe Dr. Herbst is qualified to serve on our board of directors due to his scientific expertise and extensive research experience.

 Our directors hold office for terms of approximately three years or until the earlier of their death, resignation or removal or until their successors have been elected and qualified.
 Our officers are elected annually by the board of directors and serve at the discretion of the board (see Executive Officers).
 There are no family relationships among our directors and executive officers.
-Our directors have neither been convicted in any criminal proceeding during the past 10 years nor are parties to any judicial or administrative proceeding during the past 10 years that resulted in a judgment, decree or final order enjoining them from future violations of, or prohibiting activities subject to, federal or state securities laws or a finding of any violation of federal or state securities laws or commodities laws.
+Our directors have neither been convicted in any criminal proceeding during the past 10 years nor are parties to any judicial or administrative proceeding during the past 10 years nor are parties to any judicial or administrative proceeding during the past 10 years that resulted in a judgment, decree or final order enjoining them from future violations of, or prohibiting activities subject to, federal or state securities laws or a finding of any violation of federal or state securities laws or commodities laws.
 Similarly, no bankruptcy petitions have been filed by or against any business or property of any of our directors or officers, nor has any bankruptcy petition been filed against a partnership or business association in which these persons were general partners, directors or executive officers, except that Dr. Herbst was a partner in a company called Physician Billing Solutions, Inc. which filed for bankruptcy protection under Chapter 7 in December 2007.